Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 ## 3.2 Weapons and Tools

-To gain an edge on skill checks, characters can utilize weapons and tools that increase the number of dice they can roll to perform specific actions.
+To gain an edge on skill checks, characters can utilize weapons and tools that increase the number of dice they can rolled when performing specific actions.

 > Individual weapons and tools are defined by the World Kit being used, but all of them follow a universal pattern for how they are defined.